GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 3. The user question is explicit.
 4. The required input and output data are known.
 5. The expected level of precision is defined.
-6. The UX intention is described.
+6. The UX intention is described and aligned with the Progressive Disclosure rule: the visual phenomenon must be defined before raw data is displayed.
 7. The feature belongs to an existing module or a justified new module.
 8. The implementation tier is chosen: sketch, experimental or stable.
 9. The main risks are identified.